Dashboard Phase 1 Introduction

 The belief that "this isn't for me" almost cost me the career that changed my life.
 And it almost won.
 Not because the evidence supported it—but because no one had ever told me otherwise.

-That's why Week 1 comes first.
+That's why the Launchpad comes first.
 Not the scripts.
 Not the strategies.
 This.
 Because if you don't believe you can do it, nothing else works.

 What "You're Already Equipped" Actually Means